 Land and buildings held for use in the production or supply of goods or services, or for administrative purposes, are stated in the balance sheet at their deemed cost, being the fair value at the date of transition to IFRS less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 Any revaluation increase arising on the revaluation of such land and buildings prior to deemed cost being adopted was credited to the properties revaluation reserve, except to the extent that it reversed a revaluation decrease for the same asset previously recognised as an expense, in which case the increase was credited to the income statement to the extent of the decrease previously expensed.
-A decrease in carrying amount arising from the revaluation of such land and buildings was charged as an expense to the extent that it exceeds the balance, if any, held in the properties revaluation reserve relating to a previous revaluation of that asset.
+A decrease in carrying amount arising from the revaluation reserve relating to a previous revaluation of that asset.
 Depreciation on revalued buildings is charged to income.
 On the subsequent sale or scrappage of a previously revalued property, the attributable revaluation surplus remaining in the properties revaluation reserve is transferred directly to retained earnings.
 Freehold land is not depreciated.